Ananthu89/NDMC-VL-Workshop-IITB-2023/README.md

  _install.packages("data.table")_
 _install.packages("gridExtra")_

-4. Finally, to run a script, after opening it using `RStudio`, select the portion of the script you want to run and click on the **`Run`** button (at the right top) of the screen
+3. Finally, to run a script, after opening it using `RStudio`, select the portion of the script you want to run and click on the **`Run`** button (at the right top) of the screen.

 -------------------------------------------------------------------